 As a Russian-built equivalent of Tselina satellite, Lotos-S ended up to be much more expensive than its "foreign" predecessor, while reportedly offering little or no improvement in technical capabilities compared to Tselina.
 In the meantime, Lotos development kept dragging behind schedule and operational Tselina satellites were going out of business, leaving the Russian military without crucial space-based means of electronic intelligence.
 In desperation, the Russian military reportedly even mulled a possibility of purchasing an equivalent system abroad.

 A scandal on the launch pad

-Lotos-S had finally reached the launch pad at the end of July 2009, however new technical problems surfaced again shortly before a scheduled July 28 liftoff.
+The first Lotos-S had finally reached the launch pad at the end of July 2009, however new technical problems surfaced again shortly before its scheduled July 28 liftoff.
 This time, launch personnel at Plesetsk either did not have proper equipment or could not access one of the failed components, thus requiring the return of the entire spacecraft to the manufacturer's plant in St Petersburg.

 The latest incident triggered a major scandal within the industry.
 Roskosmos leadership had had enough and dismissed the head of the project at KB Arsenal and gave TsSKB Progress general command of the ongoing work.
 Even a full transfer of the Liana spacecraft integration from St Petersburg to Samara was rumored in unofficial Internet postings.